 Certain stains require treatments that are impractical or impossible for the average homeowner to provide.
 Bleach, eggs, faeces and rust will almost always require professional assistance for complete stain removal.

 Washing Your Lambswool Bean Bag

-If you want to clean your whole bean bag at once, you’ll need to have it professionally dry cleaned.
-The suede leather back on our lambswool bean bags makes them vulnerable to damage from immersion in water, so dry cleaning is the only way to safely clean the entire bean bag.
+If you want to clean your whole bean bag at once, you'll need to have it professionally dry cleaned.
+Whilst washing lambswool may be OK, the suede leather back on our lambswool bean bags makes them vulnerable to damage from immersion in water.
+Dry cleaning is the only way to safely clean the entire bean bag

 If your lambswool bean bag cover does get wet, don't attempt to dry it in a dryer or iron it dry.
 Stretch out the fabric and lay it out to dry; you can either lay it out flat or hang it from a line.
 As you let it dry, make sure that it's protected from direct sunlight.